161tochtli/Airflow-Pyspark/README.md

 - Docker configuration files for building and orchestrate Apache Airflow and Pyspark Containers
 - Configuration files for the project
-- A folder called "ejericio1" holding files for an ETL job making use of Airflow and Pyspark.
+- A folder called "ejericio1" holding files for an ETL job making use of Airflow and Pyspark

 ## ETL Structure

 The ETL project structure is as follows:

-- `raw`: The original, immutable data dump.
+- `raw`: The original, immutable data dump
-- `interim`: Intermediate data that has been transformed.
+- `interim`: Intermediate data that has been transformed
-- `processed`: The final, data sets to be uploaded to the datalake.
+- `processed`: The final, data sets to be uploaded to the datalake
 - `helpers` : Helpers for the development workflow
 - `libs`: Objects to be used within the ETL process
 - `tasks`: The ETL tasks
 - `my_etl.py`: An airflow DAG to orchestrate the ETL process

-## Airflow

-## Directory Structure for Jobs
-Ensure your Spark job files are placed in the following directories and are accessible to the Airflow container:

-* Python job: jobs/python/

-These paths should be relative to the mounted Docker volume for Airflow DAGs.

-## Usage
-After the Docker environment is set up, the `my_etl` DAG will be available in the Airflow web UI [localhost:8080](localhost:8080), where it can be triggered.

-### The DAG will execute the following steps:
-* Print "Jobs started" in the Airflow logs.
-* Submit the Python Spark job to the Spark cluster.
-* Print "Jobs completed successfully" in the Airflow logs after all jobs have finished.

-### Note:
-You must add the spark cluster url to the spark connection in the configuration on Airflow UI.

 # Set up
 In this section we describe the steps towards building the containes as well as configuring spark